beothorn/presentationHeroesGuideToDevTools/static/README.md

 Metronom is the company providing IT solutions for Metro.

-Metro is a b2b company in the food sector.
-It is a Cash and Carry that provides goods and services to hotels, restaurants and so on.
+METRO is Food Wholesale Company, we are offering our goods in stores and online for business customers.
+So owners of restaurants, hotels and such can order goods and receive other services from metro.

 Inside Metronom we have a big microservices ecossystem.
 We have the main website were the customers can shop online,